loymascarenhas/CarInfo/README.md

 Run the application
 -------------------
-Open command prompt and change directory to he extracted project location (eg. cd path\car-data)
+Open command prompt and change directory to the extracted project location (eg. cd path\CarInfo)

 To start the application, use command